maayushk/Helmet-Detection-and-License-Extraction-Using-YOLO-PaddleOCR/README.md

 Double-click **`install.bat`**

-This will:
-- Detect whether you have an NVIDIA / AMD / Intel GPU
+- Detects your GPU (NVIDIA / AMD / Intel) automatically
-- Install all required Python packages automatically
+- Installs all required packages
-- Takes about 5–10 minutes depending on your internet speed
+- Takes about 5–10 minutes

 > ✅ Only do this once.
-Skip this step if you already have all packages installed.
+Skip if you already have all packages installed.

 ---